xuanyu-op/bd-Soft-ROI-brain-decoding/README.md

 - `perceiver.py`: Perceiver-based resampling module for compressing variable-length input features into fixed latent tokens.
 - `utils.py`: General utility module.
 It provides common functions such as random seed setup, NaN loss checking, parameter counting, NSD WebDataset downloading, and dataloader construction.

+## Auxiliary Code Overview

+- `build_softroi_all_subjects.py`: Builds aligned Soft-ROI membership matrices for all subjects from atlas NIfTI files.
+This script automatically detects subject folders, finds the atlases shared across subjects, resamples atlas label maps to each subject’s EPI grid, performs global ROI label alignment, and constructs subject-specific ROI membership matrices R. It supports both hard one-hot assignment and distance-based soft assignment (soft-edt).
+The outputs include globally aligned ROI label indices, per-subject Soft-ROI matrices, voxel indices, and metadata files, which are used as preprocessing inputs for cross-subject brain decoding.

+- `check_voxel_order.py`: Checks whether voxel_indices.npy is fully consistent with the voxel order defined by the subject mask in nsdgeneral.nii.gz.
+This script verifies three aspects: voxel count consistency, voxel set consistency, and voxel order consistency.
+It can also report mismatched samples and build a permutation mapping between the saved voxel order and the flattened mask order.
+This utility is mainly used to ensure that voxel indices, ROI matrices, and fMRI features are perfectly aligned before model training or inference.

+- `evaluate_captions.py`: Evaluates generated captions using both standard language-generation metrics and CLIP-based semantic similarity metrics.
+Given a .pkl file of generated captions, a reference caption JSON file, and the corresponding image directory, this script computes BLEU-1/2/3/4, ROUGE-L, CIDEr, CLIP Score, and Reference-based CLIP Score.
+It provides a standalone evaluation pipeline for quantitative comparison of captioning results in brain decoding experiments.

+- `view_diffrence.py`: Exports aligned reference–candidate caption pairs into a plain text file for manual inspection.
+This script reads generated captions from a .pkl file and reference captions from a JSON file, matches them by image ID, and writes the results to a tab-separated .txt file in the format: image_id<TAB>reference_caption<TAB>generated_caption

 ## Training Code Overview